nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :bulb: The only exception to ASI Rule #3 is `for` statements, ASI never inserts semicolons inside the parenthesis of a `for` statement.

-:exclamation: **Best practice #1:** _Use semicolons_.
+:exclamation: **Best practice:** _Use semicolons_.
 If you insist on not using them, learn the ASI rules well to avoid trouble.

 :bulb: For reference: [The ECMAScript 5.1 spec - ASI rules](http://www.ecma-international.org/ecma-262/5.1/#sec-7.9)